-In retrospect, Aronofsky looked like a-very talented-good clean-cut boy who knew nothing about drugs and wanting to be edgy and cool, ended up making the most moralist, fallacious anti-drug pamphlet in recent cinematic memory.
+In retrospect, Aronofsky looked like a very talented, good, clean-cut boy who knew nothing about drugs and wanted to be edgy and cool, ended up making the most moralist, fallacious anti-drug pamphlet in recent cinematic memory.
 It is my third favorite addiction movie and rightly deserves that place in my list.

 But boy did he know how to direct that thing.